-The Carpet Design Awards ceremony took place digitally on 11 May 2021.
+The Carpet Design Awards ceremony took place on 13 January 2023.
 See for yourself who was awarded for outstanding carpet design this year.

 All Winners at a Glance

 "Homage to Maria Lai" by Joias ,designed by Stefania Spanu, the design idea takes its cue from the work of Maria Lai of 1981 "Legarsi alla montagna"; universally recognized as the first work of relational art in Italy.
 A choral work as a symbol of complicity and belonging between people, nature and art.

 In AAD...Enclosure of Life electric green color over the neutral palette of greys & beiges creates a modern aesthetic with its untouched rustic charm creating a statement piece.
 A perfect depiction of urban design language extracted by organic textures occurring due to time in nature over man-made materials.

 Green Agate ltd.

 The starting point for this design was a cross section of an Agate stone.
 Characteristic for these stones are their complex rotations and harmonious color transitions.
 The organic shape can be customized in any shape and size for floor and wall purposes.